aadityapattabhiraman/cpp/jot/basics.md

 When a variable is initialized using an empty set of braces, a special form of list-initialization called value-initialization takes place
 C++17 introduced the `[[maybe_unused]]` attribute, which allows us to tell the compiler that we’re okay with a variable being unused.
 The compiler will not generate unused variable warnings for such variables.

+### iostream

+`std::cout` is buffered
+Using std::endl is often inefficient, as it actually does two jobs: it outputs a newline (moving the cursor to the next line of the console), and it flushes the buffer (which is slow).
+`std::cin` is buffered